Claudius' expulsion of Jews from Rome

 References to an expulsion of Jews from Rome by the Roman emperor Claudius, who was in office AD 41–54, appear in the Acts of the Apostles (18:2), and in the writings of Roman historians Suetonius (c.
 AD 69 – c.
 AD 122), Cassius Dio (c.
 AD 150 – c.
 235) and fifth-century Christian author Paulus Orosius.
 Scholars generally agree that these references refer to the same incident.

 The exact date is uncertain.
 The maximal time window for the expulsion of Jews from Rome is from January AD 41 until January AD 53.
-More detailed estimates such as those based on the AD 49 date by Orosius or the reduction of the AD 53 upper limit due to Proconsul Gallio's health are possible but controversial.
+More detailed estimates, such as those based on the AD 49 date by Orosius or the reduction of the AD 53 upper limit due to Proconsul Gallio's health, are possible but controversial.

 Context

 There were at least two expulsions of Jews from Rome before the reign of the Roman emperor Claudius.
-In 139 BC the Jews were expelled after being accused of missionary efforts.
-Then in AD 19 Tiberius once again expelled Jews from the city for similar reasons.
+In 139 BC, the Jews were expelled after being accused of missionary efforts.
+Then, in AD 19, Tiberius once again expelled Jews from the city, for defrauding the noblewoman Fulvia.
+Josephus reports in Antiquities of the Jews (Book 18, Chapter 3, 5) that approximately 4,000 Jews were banished to Sardinia in this incident.